hengcc918-creator/6m-data-1.3-sql-basic-ddl/lesson.md

 ---
 ## **Section 1: Fundamentals of Database Structure & Connections (1 Hour)**

-**Learning Objective:** By the end of this section, learners will be able to connect to a DuckDB database using DbGate and perform basic schema and table creation.
+**Learning Objective:** By the end of this section, learners will be able to connect to a DuckDB database using DbGate and perform basic schema and table creation, alter table and drop (delete) table.

 * **Theory Summary/Recap (10 min):**
   * What is an RDBMS?
 Understanding the relationship between databases, schemas, and tables.